 Born in Exeter to two families of wool merchants and weavers, she ran her business, "Coade's Artificial Stone Manufactory"; then "Coade and Sealy" and latterly "Coade" (by appointment to George III and the Prince Regent), for fifty years.
-Her business came into being in late 1769, when she bought Daniel Pincot's struggling artificial stone business at Kings Arms Stairs, Narrow Wall, Lambeth, a site now occupied by the Royal Festival Hall.
-She took charge and within two years, sacked Pincot for 'representing himself as the chief proprietor'.
+Her business came into being in late 1769, when her mother bought Daniel Pincot's struggling artificial stone business at Kings Arms Stairs, Narrow Wall, Lambeth, a site now occupied by the Royal Festival Hall.
+In time, the younger Eleanor took charge.
+Within two years, they sacked Pincot for 'representing himself as the chief proprietor'.
 John Bacon, a talented sculptor, worked for Mrs Coade from 1769.
 In 1771 she appointed him as works supervisor; he directed both model-making and design until his death in 1799.
 His neo-classical models won awards from the Society for the Encouragement of Arts as well as royal patronage.
 Eleanor Coade developed her own talent as a modeller, exhibiting at the Society of Artists between 1773 and 1780.
 She also employed designers and modellers such as John Devaere (John De Vaere (1755-1830)) before he joined Josiah Wedgwood in 1790), John Charles Felix Rossi, Thomas Dubbin, Benjamin West (later a successful painter), and Joseph Panzetta (1789-1830).
 Their success meant that the Coade Artificial Stone Manufactory gained the business of all the eminent Georgian architects, including Robert Adam, James Wyatt, Samuel Wyatt, Sir William Chambers, John Nash, and John Soane.
 The foundry opened a show room, Coade's Gallery, on Pedlar's Acre at the Surrey end of Westminster Bridge Road to display her products.

 After 1780 Coade was commissioned by King George III to make the Gothic screen (and possibly also replace part of the ceiling) of St George's Chapel, Windsor Castle.
 In 1784 she created a comprehensive catalogue of 746 designs produced by the company.
-It included statues; busts; whole panels; friezes; fascia; medallions; paterae; coats of arms; balusters; pinnacles; chimneypieces; furniture; interior ornaments; and mouldings.
-As ceramic moulds could be reused, some had a working life of over 50 years.
+It included statues, busts, friezes, fascia, medallions, paterae, coats of arms, balusters, pinnacles, chimneypieces as well as interior ornaments and mouldings.
+The robust ceramic moulds could be reused - some had a working life of over 50 years.